 ⇨ Your ONEcard

 The ONEcard is the official University of Alberta identification card used on campus.
-Graduate students should request a proximity ONEcard in order to be granted additional access to buildings/labs.
-The fee for the proximity ONEcard upgrade is $15.00.
+Graduate students require a proximity ONEcard in order to be granted additional access to buildings/labs.
+The fee for the proximity ONEcard is $15.

 - You will need government issued Photo ID (driver's license or passport) and your 7-digit U of A ID Number to pick up your ONEcard